 My name is David Awad, ﺩﻳﻔﻴﺪ ﺃﻭﺍﺩ.
 I’m an aspiring engineer, scientist, and philosopher.

-I believe in objective truth, personal responsibility, limited government, free markets, and individual liberty.
-I believe in the original spirit of the Free Software Foundation, the idea that most of what I create is pro amore rei, for the love of the quest.
+I believe in objective truth, personal responsibility, limited government, and individual liberty.
+I believe that most of what I create is pro amore rei, for the love of the quest.
 Thus, “free” is a matter of liberty, not price.
 I see information the same way, so I try to take the time to create tools that can better help people get access to knowledge.
-The world is full of fascinating problems to be solved, No problem should ever be solved twice, and an attitude is no substitute for competence.
+Solving problems that are of value to others and yourself is the most important thing you can do.
+The world is full of fascinating problems to be solved, no problem should ever be solved twice.

-The purpose of life is to find something greater than yourself, and to dedicate your life to it.
+The purpose of life is to aspire to something greater than yourself and to dedicate your life to it.
 If my interference will have made the truth more seen, or have better fascilitated the carriage of justice, or brought joy to others through the magic of reality, it would have been a life well lived.
-Most men lead lives of quiet desperation, and while I can’t tell you why that is, I can tell you that I don’t intend to be one of them.
-Aristotle left us with a call to eudaimonia, to seek virtue in accordance with right reason.
-My wish is that by the end of that quest, I might have lived with moral purpose.

-If you’re curious feel free to check out my reading list for a sense for the kinds of books I’m looking at whenever I have the time for that.
+If you’re curious feel free to check out my reading list for a sense for the kinds of books I’m looking at.

 You can feel free to use this fun bio for any podcasts, news articles, or references.